usamaahmedsh/JPMorgan-CaseStudy/README.md

  6. Marketing recommendations for each segment

 _Note: Visualizations and code are provided in the accompanying Jupyter notebook, including SHAP analysis and cluster validation plots.
-Please refer to the Jupyter Notebook for all visualizations._
+Please refer to the Jupyter Notebook for all visualizations and comments.
+Comments are important to understand my reasoning for each step_